The Mummy Returns: Box office

 The Mummy Returns earned $23.4 million on its first day of release, then made $26.8 million the day after.
 This made it the highest Friday and Saturday grosses, surpassing both Toy Story 2 and The Lost World: Jurassic Park respectively.
 Later that year, those records were simultaneously given to Planet of the Apes and Harry Potter and the Sorcerer's Stone.
-During its opening weekend, the film made $68.1 million, making it the then second highest opening weekend of all time, only behind The Lost World: Jurassic Park.
+During its opening weekend, the film made $68.1 million, making it the second-highest opening weekend of all time, only behind The Lost World: Jurassic Park.
 Moreover, it surpassed Hannibal to have the highest opening weekend for a 2001 film, joining Monsters, Inc., Rush Hour 2 and Planet of the Apes to become one of the only four films of that year to make $60 million in their first three days of release.
 The film also became one of four consecutive Universal films of the year to cross the $40 million in an opening weekend, with the others being American Pie 2, The Fast and the Furious and Jurassic Park III.
-The Mummy Returns would remain in the number one spot at the box office for two weeks until Shrek took it.
+Upon opening, the film reached the top of the box office, beating out Driven.
+For its second weekend, it collected a total of $33.7 million, outgrossing A Knight's Tale in the process.
+The Mummy Returns would remain in the number one spot at the box office for a total of two weeks until Shrek took it.

 The film grossed $202 million in the United States and Canada box offices and $233 million internationally, grossing over $435 million worldwide, making it the seventh-highest-grossing film of 2001.